Richardkl8/FoodSnooze/README.md

 ```

 ### Run the project
-To run the application locally using the API provided in the documentation of the assignment:
+To run the application locally, by using the API provided in the documentation, use the following command:
 ```
 npm run dev
 ```
 The project will run on `localhost:8080`

 ### Run with mocked API
-Sometimes you want to locally test the application without having to use the real API.
-For this project [Mocky](https://www.mocky.io/) is being used the mock the API responses.
+For this project [Mocky](https://www.mocky.io/) is being used the mock the API response, in case local testing is preferred without using the real API.
 ```
 npm run mock
 ```